See the Ancient Forest through the Eyes of its First People – the Batwa People

 The Buniga Forest Walk with the Batwa people is near Kisoro – easily accessed from the southern area of Bwindi Impenetrable Forest, such as Nkuringo – Rushaga – from around Lake Mutanda or Kisoro.

-Another enriching experience with the first people of the forest.
+Another enriching experience with the first people of the Forest.
 This activity is a community program sponsored by the International Gorilla Conservation Programme.

 The Batwa experience takes place in Buhoma – and those who take part in this 5 hour plus experience love it and take with them some great memories

-Any of the above Batwa Walks with the original people of the forest can easily be added on to any safari around Bwindi Impenetrable Forest or Mgahinga Gorilla Park – we would be glad to do so.
+Any of the above Batwa Walks with the original people of the forest can easily be added to any safari around Bwindi Impenetrable Forest or Mgahinga Gorilla Park – we would be glad to do so.

 It is an excellent interactive Cultural Experience in the Buhoma Area of the Forest.
 The Kellerman Foundation helped to create this one-of-a-kind experience.
 The experience will give you unique insights into the lives of this community.

 We think that it is a way that partial Dignity is restored to the maligned Batwa People.